roshan-io/Hakpi/README.md

 I belive any begginer could achive this type of web development using basic language and some experience of AI chatting .

-Just give a star ✨️ on Github if you love it.
+Just give a Star ✨️ on Github if you love it.